WillJames476/Project-Basic/README.md

 # Third party libraries used
 * This software includes third party open source software they are:
 1. Boost c++ library
-2. ncurses

   * the Boost c++ library have their own license.
 Please see:
     Boost/LICENSE, https://github.com/boostorg/boost.git or www.boost.org

 # Instalation
 1. clone the repository